QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 Both algorithms also assert in `OnOrderEvent` that a `Canceled` sibling event arrives in the same batch as the winning `Filled` event, and that no leg ever fills after a sibling filled.

+`OneCancelsTheOtherOrderPartialFillRegressionAlgorithm` — the reduce path (C# only).
+A custom fill model executes the stop leg once, partially, and then goes quiet, so the limit leg finishes the group.
+Neither leg looks at the market price, so the case runs the same way every time instead of waiting for a bar to reach a trigger price.
+The stop executes 30 of the 100 shares, so the limit leg must shrink from 100 to 70 and sell only 70 — the assertion is on the leg's quantity, not just on the totals, because a group that simply stopped early would also end flat.
+Without the reduce the limit leg is still for 100, the group sells 130, and the algorithm fails.

+Two things this algorithm does deliberately: it throws from `OnOrderEvent` rather than from the fill model, because `TryFillLeg` catches fill-model exceptions into `Algorithm.Error` where they are not a test failure; and both fill overrides check `IsExchangeOpen`, so a bar outside market hours cannot let the limit leg execute on its own.

 ## Rollout plan

 - **PR 1 — Lean core (this ADR):** `ComboType` enum + property, `SubmitGroupOrder` + `OneCancelsTheOtherOrder` API, factory/JSON fixes, `SupportsGroupExecution` live gate, `BacktestingBrokerage` shared steps + OCO processor + cancel guard, unit tests, regression algorithms.
 No live enablement.
 - **PR 2 — Alpaca:** model opt-in + constraints, plugin OCO mapping, live lifecycle test on paper trading.
 - **PR 3 — InteractiveBrokers:** model opt-in, plugin OCA mapping, paper-TWS lifecycle test.
 - After that: **ADR 0003 conditional (OTO)** — appends the enum value, the `TriggerOrderId` field and the dormancy/activation step; everything else in the table above is reused.
-Then the **bracket PR** — a `BracketOrder` wrapper over `SubmitGroupOrder` plus the `Bracket` switch case that composes the dormancy step with `CancelOpenSiblings`.
+Then the **bracket PR** — a `BracketOrder` wrapper over `SubmitGroupOrder` plus the `Bracket` switch case that composes the dormancy step with `ReduceOpenSiblings`.
 If the reuse plan holds, the bracket PR touches no serialization, no gate, no buffering and no new engine mechanics.

 ## Open questions

-- **Partial fills.** v1's engine rule is: siblings are canceled only when a leg **fully** fills.
-Live brokers differ: IB's `OcaType` docs say the group handling fires "when one order or part of an order executes", so `OcaType 1` can cancel siblings already on a partial execution; Bitfinex cancels the sibling on a partial fill too; IB `OcaType` 2/3 instead *reduce* sibling quantities proportionally.
-So the backtest is an approximation.
-Options: (a) keep the simple v1 rule and document the gap, (b) cancel siblings on the first fill event including partials (closer to IB/Bitfinex, but can leave a position half unprotected in the TP/SL use case), (c) per-model simulation flavor.
-Needs a team decision; verify IB's real partial behavior on paper TWS either way.
+- ~~**Partial fills.**~~ **Decided:** reduce the siblings by the filled quantity instead of canceling them, matching IB `OcaType = 2`.
+See "Partial fills: reduce the siblings, do not cancel them" above.
+The two rejected options were "cancel only on a full fill", which lets the group execute more than its own size, and "cancel on any fill", which leaves the rest of the position unprotected.
+Still verify IB's real partial behavior on paper TWS.
 - **Max legs.** v1 caps at 3.
 Lift to a per-model limit later (IB 1+4 in TWS UI, Webull 1+5)?
 - **Different symbols in one group.** The engine allows it (IB does); the Alpaca model restricts to one symbol.
 Is max-leg buying power the right group check for the multi-symbol case?
 - **Live gate shape.** One virtual `SupportsGroupExecution(ComboType)` checked only in live mode is the proposed gate.
 Alternative: models reject in `CanSubmitOrder` by checking `order.GroupOrderManager?.ComboType` — but that needs an audit of every model, and it would need repeating for OTO and bracket.
 Confirm the single-method approach.